george536/Intersection-Simulation/README.md

 # 2PX3Simulation
-This a redesigning visualization of a current intersection which implememnts a differnt way of traffic flow
+This a redesigning visualization of a current intersection which implements a different way of traffic flow
 #
 Done as a final project for the Engineering Design course of 2PX3